Viengxay Town Master Plan, Laos

 In 1992, the town of Viengxay was placed on the Laos PDR register of National Heritage.
 It is a post-1975 settlement surrounded by a natural landscape of mountains, caves and forest.
 The area was used by the Pathet Lao during its struggles against French and American armed forces from 1945 to 1975.
 Viengxay is often referred to as ‘the birthplace of the Laos PDR’ and its many limestone caves accommodated the diverse needs of approximately 23,000 people, including key heroes in the struggle for freedom during war time.

-The success of our approach and work was recognised at the 2008 Australian Institute of Landscape Architects (AILA) Victoria Landscape Architecture Awards, where the project was awarded the Medal in Landscape Architecture – the highest award in the profession of landscape architecture in Victoria and the Award for Planning Excellence.
+The success of Hansen’s approach and work was recognised at the 2008 Australian Institute of Landscape Architects (AILA) Victoria Landscape Architecture Awards, where the project was awarded the Medal in Landscape Architecture – the highest award in the profession of landscape architecture in Victoria and the Award for Planning Excellence.

 The project demonstrated the importance of landscape architects, urban designers and urban planners working in close collaboration to realise award-winning outcomes.